SK1Y101/sk1y101.github.io/_posts/2025-05-10-may-sprint.md

 Departure – 20:10<br>Arrival Frankfurt Flughafen Fernbahnhof – 23:36

 Finaly on the correct train, and had a lovely time of this ICE 3 unit. we absolutely love high speed trains in germany... when you don't get the Deutsch-Bahn'ed.
-The frankfurt HAuptbahnhof picture was taken a day later, I include it just to show off the great architecture
+The frankfurt Hauptbahnhof picture was taken a day later, I include it just to show off the great architecture

 <swiper-container keyboard="true" navigation="true" pagination="true" pagination-clickable="true" pagination-dynamic-bullets="true" rewind="true">
   <swiper-slide>{% include figure.liquid loading="eager" path="assets/img/sprint2505/outbound_ice.jpg" class="img-fluid rounded z-depth-1" %}</swiper-slide>